LukeShortCloud/rootpages/src/openstack/tripleo.rst

    ---
    parameter_defaults:
      <EXTRACONFIG_SERVICE>ExtraConfig:
-        # The primary manifest handles at least the primary configuraiton file.
+        # The primary manifest handles at least the primary configuration file.
         <OPENSTACK_SERVICE>::<MANIFEST>::<PUPPET_DICTIONARY>: <VALUE>
         # Some OpenStack services use more than one configuration file which could be handled
         # by nested manifests.